top of page

 Assistant director

-Inspired by Totto chan: The Little Girl at the Window, Six Hundred and Forty Four explores the lives of children studying in an experiential school that encourages freedom of learning and exploration.
+Conceptually inspired by the memoirs of Totto chan, Six Hundred and Forty Four explores the lives of children studying in an experiential school that encourages freedom of learning and exploration.
 The children share a deep attachment to their school, expressed through a song they often sing.
-Toto, a grade two student, forms a close friendship with Sadako, a grade five student, reflecting the school’s openness across age groups.
+Toto, a Year Two student, forms a close friendship with Sadako, a Year Five student, reflecting the school’s openness across age groups.

 Set against the background of war, the play follows the fragile world of these children as it is disrupted by bombing.
 Sadako’s death marks the collapse of their shared dreams, while the image of six hundred and forty four paper cranes becomes a symbol of hope, memory, and the desire for peace.